 Tip: Adopt a “re-build” rather than “resume” attitude.
 Life was not just put on hold when the crisis hit.
 Humans don’t have a pause or rewind button.
 Regardless of how each of us has beens affected and responded, we are different now.
 Life is different now.
 Uncertainty and ambiguity aren’t going away.
 It’s okay to be uncomfortable as we adapt to an evolving “new normal.”

-- Anticipate that the return to normalcy could take 12 to 18 months.
+2. Anticipate that the return to normalcy has an unknown timeline

 Much to the dismay of billions of people, COVID-19 likely isn’t going away.
 It’s a virus, not a blizzard or earthquake.
 Unlike natural disasters that have a beginning and an end, this catastrophic event will be mitigated, but it won’t disappear.
 It’s likely to linger, and even reappear, if we don’t remain vigilant.
 It took more than three millennia to eradicate smallpox.
 Thanks to modern medicine and technology, it’s reasonable to expect the “cure” for COVID-19 might only take years.